-The District's total OPEB liability of \$1,738,514 was measured as of July 1, 2018, as determined by an actuarial valuation as of the same date.
+The District's total OPEB liability of \$1,758,827 was measured as of July 1, 2019, and was determined by an interim actuarial valuation as of July 1, 2018.

 Actuarial Methods and Assumptions-Calculations are based on the types of benefits provided under the terms of the substantive plan (the plan as understood by the employer and the plan members) at the time of the valuation and on the pattern of cost sharing between the employee and plan members.
 Calculations reflect a long-term perspective, so methods and assumptions used include techniques that are designed to reduce short-term volatility.